An independent organization advocating for free expression, viewpoint diversity, and academic freedom at Cornell University

 Background

+DEI is now driving all aspects of Cornell campus policies -- including acceptance of rabid antisemitism on campus.
+Cornell leadership has allowed the university to become a pawn in the political mission of Hamas in the US.
+Embracing the "oppressor" characterization of Israel, hateful DEI paradigms now shape all the Cornell Admin says and does.
 On October 10, 2023, Cornell President Martha Pollack issued an official statement in the immediate aftermath of surprise and murderous Hamas attacks on unsuspecting civilians which resulted in the killing of more than 1300 Israelis.
-The entire Pollack statement appears to have been very carefully written to express remorse and sadness for human suffering around the world in general -- but without ever mentioning the specific suffering and loss of life experienced by the Israeli victims of the Hamas attacks which occurred on Oct 7, 2023 (exactly 50 years after the Yom Kippur War invasion of Israel on the Jewish high holy day in October 1973) -- nor does this statement recognize the particular impacts of Oct.
+In deference to DEI dogma, the entire Pollack statement is very carefully written to express remorse and sadness for human suffering around the world in general -- but without ever mentioning the specific suffering and loss of life experienced by the Israeli victims of the Hamas terrorist attacks which occurred on Oct 7, 2023 (exactly 50 years after the Yom Kippur War invasion of Israel on the Jewish high holy day in October 1973) -- nor does this statement recognize the particular impacts of Oct.
 7 on Jewish and Israeli students at Cornell.
 Although a great number of Israelis were brutally murdered, raped, and kidnapped during these Hamas attacks, the Pollack statement assigns no responsibility for the carnage, nor does it offer any specific empathy, condolences, or encouragement for the large number of Israeli civilians (or their surviving families) who were killed "execution style" (including decapitation of babies) during otherwise normal weekend activities.
 Indeed, the Pollack statement makes no specific mention whatsoever that even a single Israeli citizen (let alone 1300+) was killed in the Hamas attack.
 The fact that these obvious specifics are not mentioned in the Pollack statement is, of course, neither a mistake nor an oversight.
 It is intentional.
 The Cornell President clearly had reasons for making sure that any such facts were omitted from the message sent to the Cornell Community and the world beyond.
 Compare this to the near hysterical response Ms. Pollack issued in the aftermath of the Gorge Floyd tragedy in 2020 (see Reference A and Reference B ).
 The difference in response is stunning even though just a single "criminal" ex-con was accidentally killed in the 2020 tragedy --- while 1300+ "innocent" Iraelis were purposefully executed and brutally raped and tortured on Oct.
 7, 2023.
 QUESTION : Why the huge difference in Pollack's responses ?
 ANSWER : Being a drug-laced African-American who was resisting arrest, George Floyd advanced the "Woke DEI Political Narrative" preferred by Ms. Pollack --- while the 1300+ dead Israelis (seen as "white oppressors") did not.
-THE RESULT : See Ms. Pollack's completely incongruous "woke response" to Oct.7, 2023 below...
+THE RESULT : See Ms. Pollack's completely incongruous "woke response" to Oct.7, 2023 below -- which, shamefully, appears to have been written by a Hamas apologist...

 >> See Further Notes At Bottom....